exercism/job-application-process/README.md

 _Please note though that while we love constructive passionate discussion, we strongly enforce Exercism's Code of Conduct here, and do not tolerate abuse._

-Finally, below the line is the original response from our co-founder, Jeremy.
-Please have a read of that before you get started!

 ---